Guano: Ecological importance

-Colonial birds and their guano deposits have an outsize role on the surrounding ecosystem.
+Colonial birds and their guano deposits have an outsized role on the surrounding ecosystem.
 Bird guano stimulates productivity, though species richness may be lower on guano islands than islands without the deposits.
 Guano islands have a greater abundance of detritivorous beetles than islands without guano.
 The intertidal zone is inundated by the guano's nutrients, causing algae to grow more rapidly and coalesce into algal mats.
-These algal mats are in turn colonized by invertebrates.
+These algal mats are in turn colonised by invertebrates.
 The abundance of nutrients offshore of guano islands also supports coral reef ecosystems.

 Cave ecosystems are often limited by nutrient availability.
 Bats bring nutrients into these ecosystems via their excretions, however, which are often the dominant energy resource of a cave.
 Many cave species depend on bat guano for sustenance, directly or indirectly.
 Because cave-roosting bats are often highly colonial, they can deposit substantial quantities of nutrients into caves.
 The largest colony of bats in the world at Bracken Cave (about 20 million individuals) deposit 50000 kg of guano into the cave every year.
 Even smaller colonies have relatively large impacts, with one colony of 3,000 gray bats annually depositing 9 kg of guano into their cave.

 Invertebrates inhabit guano piles, including fly larvae, nematodes, springtails, beetles, mites, pseudoscorpions, thrips, silverfish, moths, harvestmen, spiders, isopods, millipedes, centipedes, and barklice.
 The invertebrate communities associated with the guano depends on the bat species' feeding guild: frugivorous bat guano has the greatest invertebrate diversity.
 Some invertebrates feed directly on the guano, while others consume the fungi that use it as a growth medium.
 Predators such as spiders depend on guano to support their prey base.
 Vertebrates consume guano as well, including the bullhead catfish and larvae of the grotto salamander.

 Bat guano is integral to the existence of endangered cave fauna.
 The critically endangered Shelta Cave crayfish feeds on guano and other detritus.
 The Ozark cavefish, a U.S. federally listed species, also consumes guano.
 The loss of bats from a cave can result in declines or extinctions of other species that rely on their guano.
 A 1987 cave flood resulted in the death of its bat colony; the Valdina Farms salamander is now likely extinct as a result.

 Bat guano also has a role in shaping caves by making them larger.
 It has been estimated that 70–95% of the total volume of Gomantong cave in Borneo is due to biological processes such as guano excretion, as the acidity of the guano weathers the rocky substrate.
 The presence of high densities of bats in a cave is predicted to cause the erosion of 1 m of rock over 30,000 years.